 The SCVMC Advanced Laparoscopy and Robotic Surgery Program focuses on preparing our graduates for a successful career in minimally invasive surgery.
 There is a core curriculum which includes dedicated rotation time for videos and online didactics, simulation training on two new FLS testing-site trainers with 1:1 training with our MIGs Fellowship-trained surgeon, and simulation training on our DaVinci robot console dedicated for simulation training.
 In 2019, the first required year for the FLS exam, we had a 100% first-time pass rate for our residents.

-During the MIS rotation, Residents work directly with a fellowship-trained minimally invasive gynecologic surgeon in the evaluation, preoperative planning, surgery and postoperative follow-up for advanced pelvic endometriosis, extragenital endometriosis, large fibroid uteri for hysterectomy, myomectomies, infertility, advanced adhesive disease, surgery during pregnancy, and large adnexal pathology among others indications.
-Both traditional laparoscopy and the Davinci robot are utilized to enhance the resident's operative experience.
-During the MIS rotation, and during the general gyn rotation, Residents have additional dedicated OR time to operate with other designated advanced laparoscopic surgeons to broaden surgical expertise and experience.
+During the MIS rotation, Residents will work directly with the FPRMS Fellowship Trained surgeons in all aspects of Urogynecology.
+In the MIS and Gynecology rotations , Residents will also directly participate in the preoperative planning, surgery and postoperative follow-up for advanced laparoscopy cases ( pelvic endometriosis, extragenital endometriosis, large fibroid uteri for hysterectomy, myomectomies, infertility, advanced adhesive disease, surgery during pregnancy, and large adnexal pathology among others indications) Both traditional laparoscopy and the Davinci robot are utilized to enhance the resident's operative experience.

 - UROGYNECOLOGY PROGRAM